ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 This makes mbed TLS use a fixed amount of entropy as a seed and update this seed each time entropy is gathered with an mbed TLS entropy collector for the first time.
 In a simple case it means that the seed is updated after reset at the start of the first TLS connection.

-<span class="notes">**Note:** To make this option a relatively strong compromize, the seed should be initialized separately for each device with true random data at manufacture time.
-It has to be true random data, something dependant on for example the serial number is NOT secure. </span>
+<span class="notes">**Note:** To make this option a relatively strong compromize, the seed should be initialized separately for each device with true random data at manufacturing time.
+It has to be true random data, something dependant on, for example the serial number is **not** secure. </span>

 ### Enabling NV seed entropy source support